acep-uaf/AkAES/index.md

 We recommend starting with AEA as a first point of contact for questions about the report and content within.

-If you have questions or want to help improve this archive of the AkAES feel free to contact us at ACEP: dayne@alaska.edu

-If you spot an error/correction or have additional content available please let us know through our [GitHub issue tracker](https://github.com/acep-uaf/AkAES/issues).
+If you have questions or want to help improve this archive of the AkAES feel free to let us know through our [GitHub issue tracker](https://github.com/acep-uaf/AkAES/issues).